 6. Monitor Your Rooster’s Behavior

 Consider ceasing the breeding program and introducing a different rooster.
-Your hens physical and mental health is extremely important, so you need to keep her safe.
+Your hens physical and mental health is essential, so you need to keep her safe.

 7. Check Eggs for Fertilization